-You Can Get More Free Care
+You Can Get More Care at No Additional Cost

 You'll Save Money on Medicine

+Each Part D plan covers up to $3,310 for medicines in 2016.
+That amount includes what you pay and what your insurance pays.
 Once you reach that limit, your prescription benefits go down.
 That's when you're in the gap -- the donut hole.

 Something to Watch: Medicare Advantage Plans